DitroniX/IPEM-IoT-Power-Energy-Monitor/README.md

 ------------

-**This is a NEW board and is in Beta (Testing during Febuary 2023).
+**This is a NEW board and is in Beta (Testing during February 2023).
 Expected final production boards, early March 2023**

 Four versions of this board are planned.
 The board layout is designed to be a flexible dual purpose.
 - ESP32 WROOM, with Internal Antenna, or UF.L connector for external antenna